ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ### Article Titles

-All articles **must only have one level 1 heading** that of which has to be the article's title.
+All articles must only have **one** level 1 heading that of which has to be the article's title.

-This level 1 heading is to be placed at the start of the article unless you have reference links placed there.
+This level 1 heading should be placed at the start of the article unless you have reference links placed there.
 If this is the case, place the level 1 heading underneath those reference links.

 Titles are to be in title case.